kfukami/Library-RPCA/README.md

 An example dataset of flow around a NACA0012 airfoil is available here:

 ## Reference
-P. Koop, I. Scherl, and K. Fukami, “Library-learning-assisted robust principal component analysis for denoising severely corrupted flow fields," in Review.
+Pablo Koop, Isabel Scherl, and Kai Fukami, “Library-learning-assisted robust principal component analysis for denoising severely corrupted flow fields," in Review.